floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

   (see comment above about 'large teams'), and have designed themselves into the 'AAA games on PC' niche.
-- The realization that it doesn't matter how fast new technology is adopted, instead it matters how fast (or rather slowly) old technology is discarded.
+- The realization that it doesn't matter how fast new technology is adopted, instead it matters how fast (or rather slowly) old technology is abandoned.
   The performance and age-gap between the high-end and the low-end has been growing dramatically in the last 15..20 years (since GPUs became cheap, and 3D-APIs became popular).
 Today's low-end devices and 3D-APIs will be